 What is your vision for the outcome of this Conference?

 The remarkable uncertainties in the new media world suggest that we are at the beginning of a new media paradigm and that wonderful opportunities exist now to spawn a whole new generation of media projects through the creative energies of media professionals and other stakeholders.
 We intend to bring these people together to jump-start this process and encourage a group consciousness about what is happening and where we are going.
-A convention-style format for the Conference will encourage the kinds of relaxed interaction needed to bring about productive collaborations.
+The convention-style format for the Conference encourages the kinds of relaxed interaction needed to bring about productive collaborations.

 Why do you feel that Archaeological Legacy Institute is especially well positioned to launch such a Conference?

 What is the relationship between TAC Conference and TAC Festival?

 These two ALI events are very closely integrated.
-The Archaeology Channel International Film and Video Festival (TAC Festival) is a leading juried film competition in the cultural heritage film genre.
+The Archaeology Channel International Film Festival (TAC Festival) from its beginning has been a leading juried film competition in the cultural heritage film genre.
 It involves public film screenings and the designation of both jury and audience awards.
-The Archaeology Channel Conference on Cultural Heritage Film is a convention-style gathering of diverse stakeholders in the cultural heritage media, involving formal presentations and an Exhibit Hall.
-The Festival and the Conference take place on the same dates in the same area and are closely coordinated to encourage participants to sample them both.
-We encourage Conference participants and our general Festival audience to take part in all Festival activities, including the banquet, film screenings, Conference presentations, the Video Bar, the Exhibit Hall, public lecture by Tony Freeth, our tours, the Saturday Social, and the Awards Reception.
+Incorporated within TAC Festival, The Archaeology Channel Conference on Cultural Heritage Media is a convention-style gathering of diverse stakeholders in the cultural heritage media, involving formal presentations and an Exhibit Hall.
+The Festival, with the Conference, takes place withina five-day span in the same area and the two are closely coordinated to encourage participants to sample all the activities offered.
+We encourage Conference participants and our general Festival audience to take part in all Festival activities, including the Festival Banquet, film screenings, Conference presentations, the Video Bar, the Exhibit Hall, public lecture by our Keynote Speaker, our tours, the Saturday Social, and the Awards Reception.